gahr/tol/README.md

 $ ./tol 'set a 2' -r 'puts $a'

-Arg 3, line 1: can't read "a": no such variable.
+can't read "a": no such variable
+    while executing
+"puts $a"

+Errors in an arguments can be ignored with the -i switch.

+$ ./tol 'puts before' 'set a 2' -r -i 'puts $a' 'puts after'

+before
+after

 The -s var val can be used to set $var to the value val inside the interpreter.

 $ ./tol -s home $HOME 'puts "we are living in $home"'

 we are living in /Users/pietrocerutti